collective/collective.xmpp.core/README.rst

 Security
 ========

-``jarn.xmpp.twisted`` includes an implementation of an authenticating client over BOSH according to `XEP-0206`_.
+Included is an implementation of an authenticating client over BOSH according to `XEP-0206`_.
 This practically means that the javascript client never needs to know the password of the XMPP user.
 Instead, the user is authenticated directly between the XMPP server and the Plone instance.
 A pair of secret tokens are exchanged, valid for a short time (~2 minutes).
 It is this pair that is given to the javascript client and not the password.

 When a user is created (either through the Plone interface or by running ``@@setup-xmpp`` for existing users), a random password is generated and stored internally in a persistent utility.